saleor/saleor-dashboard/README.md

 ### Configuration

-Create `.env` file in a root directory or set environment variables with following values:
+Create `.env` file in a root directory or set environment variables with the following values:

-- `API_URI` (required) - URI of a running instance of Saleor GraphQL API.
+- `API_URI` (required) - URI of Saleor GraphQL API instance.
-  If you are running Saleor locally with the default settings, set `API_URI` to: `http://localhost:8000/graphql/`.
+  If you are running Saleor locally with the default settings, set `API_URI` to: "http://localhost:8000/graphql/".
-  Make sure that you have `/` at the end of `API_URI`.
+  Make sure you have "/" at the end of `API_URI`.

 - `APP_MOUNT_URI` - URI at which the Dashboard app will be mounted.
-  E.g. if you set `APP_MOUNT_URI` to `/dashboard/`, your app will be mounted at `http://localhost:9000/dashboard/`.
+  E.g., if you set `APP_MOUNT_URI` to "/dashboard/", your app will be mounted at "http://localhost:9000/dashboard/".

 - `STATIC_URL` - URL where the static files are located.
-  E.g. if you use S3 bucket, you should set it to the bucket's URL.
-By default Saleor assumes you serve static files from the root of your site at `http://localhost:9000/`.
+  E.g., if you use an S3 bucket, you should set it to the bucket's URL.
+By default, Saleor assumes you serve static files from the root of your site at "http://localhost:9000/".

-- `MARKETPLACE_URL`  - URL where Marketplace App can is located, if not found, will not render navigation link to Marketplace
+- `MARKETPLACE_URL`  - URL where Marketplace App is located.
+If not found, it will not render a navigation link to the Marketplace.

-- `SALEOR_APPS_PAGE_PATH` - Path joined to `MARKETPLACE_URL` to render Saleor Apps page
+- `SALEOR_APPS_PAGE_PATH` - Path appended to `MARKETPLACE_URL` to render Saleor Apps page.

-- `SALEOR_APPS_JSON_PATH` - Path joined to `MARKETPLACE_URL` to fetch list of Saleor Apps as JSON
+- `SALEOR_APPS_JSON_PATH` - Path appended to `MARKETPLACE_URL` to fetch a list of Saleor Apps as JSON.

-- `APP_TEMPLATE_GALLERY_PATH` - Path joined to `MARKETPLACE_URL` to render App Template Gallery page
+- `APP_TEMPLATE_GALLERY_PATH` - Path appended to `MARKETPLACE_URL` to render App Template Gallery page.

 ### Development

-To start the development server run:
+To start the development server, run:

 ```
 $ npm run dev
 ```

-In case you see CORS errors make sure to check [CORS configuration](https://docs.saleor.io/docs/3.x/developer/running-saleor/configuration#allowed_client_hosts) of your Saleor instance or CORS settings in the Cloud Console.
+If you see CORS errors, check [CORS configuration](https://docs.saleor.io/docs/3.x/developer/running-saleor/configuration#allowed_client_hosts) of your Saleor instance or CORS settings in the Cloud Console.

 ### Production

-To build the application bundle run:
+To build the application bundle, run:

 ```
 $ npm run build